Capstone-Team-3/open-fluency/README.md

     }
  }
 ```
-This system has been tested on chrome, to run it
+This set of functional tests has been tested only on chrome, to run it
 > grails -Dgeb.env=chrome test-app